marcua/blog.marcua.net/_posts/2022-01-23-explanation-algorithms-tools-to-identify-what-changed.md

 ## Footnotes

 [^madlib]: Strictly speaking, it doesn't have to be the case that more complex analytics or machine learning algorithms have to be run outside the database.
 [MADlib](http://vldb.org/pvldb/vol5/p1700_joehellerstein_vldb2012.pdf) speaks to this nicely, although in practice the approach hasn't taken off as widely as I wish it did.

+[^related]: It's worth noting that I'm not setting out to write a literature review on explanation algorithms.
+Several other papers from researchers at the University of Washington and University of Massachusetts, to name a few, have also shaped the field.

 [^datools-example]: As an example, not every database (I'm looking at you, SQLite and Redshift) supports things like grouping sets and data cubes, but these operators are critical for making stuff like DIFF-in-SQL work effectively. `datools` has functionality that, if a database supports grouping sets, will use the native functionality, but if the database doesn't, [will do the next best thing](https://github.com/marcua/datools/blob/dc6e6f3b9cad04197872b0e6c6a6288f87e149ca/datools/sqlalchemy_utils.py#L46).